About Gum Disease

 The second level of gum disease, known as periodontitis, is more severe and progresses in stages.
 At this point the infection has started to cause the gums to detach from the teeth, forming open spaces between the teeth and gums, known as pockets.
 The infection also starts to reach deep enough to contact the supporting bone and begin eating it away.

 As periodontitis progresses, continued detachment of the gums provides greater and deeper surface area for more bacteria to accumulate.
 More aggressive strains of bacteria will lodge in the pockets and the rate of gum detachment and bone loss increases and accelerates.

-Our doctors evaluate the level of gum disease, in part, by gently measuring the depths of your gum pockets with a small probe.
-They note any gum recession, check for loose teeth, and examine your X-rays to determine the extent of bone loss around your teeth.
+Dr. Levine evaluates the level of gum disease, in part, by gently measuring the depths of your gum pockets with a small probe.
+He notes any gum recession, checks for loose teeth, and examines your X-rays to determine the extent of bone loss around your teeth.

 Mild periodontitis—There is gum inflammation and the pockets are between 3 mm and 4 mm in depth.
 There is some gum detachment, some beginning bone loss and possibly some gum recession.